jimthoburn/picture-gallery/README.markdown

 ## <span id="resources"></span> Helpful resources

-These projects and guides were super helpful to me while working on the gallery…
+These projects and guides have been super helpful to me, while working on the gallery…

 * https://barrgroup.com/Embedded-Systems/How-To/State-Machines-Event-Driven-Systems
 * https://barrgroup.com/Embedded-Systems/How-To/Introduction-Hierarchical-State-Machines